 - http status code (e.g., “Re-quest successful” or “File requested not found”).

 This Online Offer is not meant for children under 16 years of age.

 4.7.
 Data transfer

 4.7.1.
 Data transfer to other controllers

-Your personal data is principally forwarded to other controllers only when required for the fulfillment of a contract, in the case where we or the third party have a legitimate interest in the transfer, or when your consent has been given.
+Principally, your personal data is forwarded to other controllers only if required for the fulfillment of a contractual obligation, or if we our-selves, or a third party, have a legitimate interest in the data transfer, or if you have given your consent.
 Particulars on the legal bases can be found in the Section - Purposes of Processing and Legal Bases.
 Third parties may also be other companies of the Bosch group.
 When data is transferred to third parties based on a justified interest, this is explained in this data protection notice.